 • Unique Hardware: Another aspect of customization is the ability to choose specific hardware for the cabinets, such as custom handles, pulls, and hinges.
 The hardware can be selected to complement the overall design, further personalizing the cabinetry.

-• Tailored Dimensions: Inset cabinets can also be customized in terms of size and dimensions to fit specific spaces, ensuring that every inch of the kitchen or bathroom is utilized effectively.
+• Tailored Dimensions: Inset kitchen cabinets can also be customized in terms of size and dimensions to fit specific spaces, ensuring that every inch of the kitchen or bathroom is utilized effectively.

 Custom-designed inset cabinets